 This award recognizes champions of commuting by bike.

 Awarded to those who use any combination of bus, bike, carpool or vanpool.

 Awarded to those who go above and beyond when it comes to riding the bus – they are THE transit experts!

 Awarded to champions of carpooling or vanpooling and to employers who offer top-tier benefits for their employees who rideshare.

 Employer Commute Awards

-These three awards are given to employers or employee representatives who demonstrate the best use of resources to influence employees to use commute options other than driving alone.
-Employer Honors for the most growth in a commuter program, Employer Champion for the best overall commuter program, and ETC Honors recognizes the most influential employee outreach coordinator for delivering commuter programming in the Triangle.
+These two awards are given to employers or employee representatives who demonstrate the best use of resources to influence employees to use commute options other than driving alone.